Key Highlights

 4. Bhutan

-The timeline for Bhutan is 20 years, if you are a foreigner, and want citizenship of Bhutan the number of years you'll be living is 20 years before you can apply for citizenship.
+The timeline for Bhutan is 20 years.
+If you are a foreigner and want citizenship in Bhutan, you must live for 20 years before you can apply for citizenship.

 Followed by the good behaviour expected, with no bad records, and it depends on the authority that your citizenship will be granted or not.